shinoj-kr/Prompt-Engineering-Portfolio/README.md

 ### 1.1 Scenario B: Professional Email
+#### Initial Prompt :
+Role Assignment:
+You are a Professional Business Communication Expert specializing in corporate email writing and workplace etiquette.

+Context Setting:
+The candidate has received a job offer but has decided not to accept it due to personal career considerations.
+The candidate wishes to decline the offer respectfully while maintaining a positive relationship with the company.

+Target Audience:
+Human Resources Manager

+Clear Goal:
+Draft a professional email that politely declines the job offer, expresses gratitude for the opportunity, and conveys continued interest in future opportunities with the company.

+Output Format:
+Email

+Tone:
+Professional, Courteous, and Positive

 ### 1.1 Scenario C: Creative Content
 ### 1.2 Iteration Documentation
 ### 1.3 Role and Context Analysis